The Society for Historical Archaeology Publications Style Guide

 1. Adverbs/Adjectives

 Do not use a hyphen when an adverb ending in -ly is a modifier (greatly exaggerated outcome).
 If an adverb does not end in -ly (more finely detailed sherd, much loved pet), you may use a hyphen only to prevent ambiguity (late-blooming teenager, much-loved music).
-Generally, use a hyphen with compound using all, full, well, ill, better, best, little, lesser, least, high low, upper, lower, middle, mid (all-powerful leader, full-scale attack, ill-defined term, lesser-known individual, middle-class family) before a noun but only to prevent ambiguity after a noun (his family was middle class).
+Generally, use a hyphen with compounds using all, full, well, ill, better, best, little, lesser, least, high, low, upper, lower, middle, mid (all-powerful leader, full-scale attack, ill-defined term, lesser-known individual, middle-class family) before a noun, but only to prevent ambiguity after a noun (his family was middle class).
 Always check the dictionary for permanently combined forms or exceptions to the general rules (midlife crisis, midterm election, mid-Atlantic, transatlantic, Mideast).

 2. Associated or Compound Words

-Hyphenate compound words that are not permanent combinations (transfer-printed pearlware) or to make associations clear, if there is danger of misunderstanding (round-bodied clay vessels, but clay vessels that are round bodied).
+Hyphenate compound words that are not permanent combinations (transfer-printed pearlware) or to make associations clear if there is danger of misunderstanding (round-bodied clay vessels, but clay vessels that are round bodied).
 Many compounds hyphenated before a noun may not need a hyphen when following a noun (the decision-making body; she excelled at decision making).

 3. Colors and Numbers